How to qualify for an unsecured business line of credit

 ---|---|---|---|

-Business credit cards | Borrow against a predetermined limit as needed; tend to have high-interest rates. | No | Banks and credit card companies |
+Business credit cards | Borrow against a predetermined limit as needed; tend to have high-interest rates | No | Banks and credit card companies |

-Term loans | Receive a lump sum of money that is paid back over several years; may be secured or unsecured. | Sometimes | Banks, credit unions, online lenders |
+Term loans | Receive a lump sum of money that is paid back over several years; may be secured or unsecured | Sometimes | Banks, credit unions, online lenders |

-Secured business lines of credit | Borrow against a revolving credit line with a set limit; requires collateral that the bank may seize if you default. | Yes | Banks, credit unions, online lenders |
+Secured business lines of credit | Borrow against a revolving credit line with a set limit | Yes, banks may seize assets if you default on the loan | Banks, credit unions, online lenders |

-Unsecured business lines of credit | Borrow against a revolving line of credit with a set limit; no collateral is required. | No | Banks, credit unions, online lenders |
+Unsecured business lines of credit | Borrow against a revolving line of credit with a set limit | No, but lenders may require a personal guarantee | Banks, credit unions, online lenders |

 How to qualify for an unsecured business line of credit